-Error logging on or retrieving user information; could not log you on.
+There was a login error detected by the login system: Error logging on or retrieving user information; could not log you on.
+Please contact your site manager for assistance.
+More details below:

-The user enters their Access and Verify codes and presses the Login button.
+Cause: The user enters their Access and Verify codes and presses the Login button.
 The user is then redirected to the loginerrordisplay.jsp error page (error message template) with a descriptive error message displayed (Figure 11-11).

-- The user is not allowed access to the VistA M Server in question. - The user was not set up correctly on the VistA M Server in question. - The user has entered an incorrect Access code. - The user has entered an incorrect Verify code. - The user has entered both an incorrect Access and Verify code.
+- The user is not allowed access to the VistA M Server in question. - The user was not set up correctly on the VistA M Server in question. - The user has entered an incorrect Access code. - The user has entered an incorrect Verify code. - The user has entered both an incorrect Access and Verify code. - Resolution: The user must contact IRM or the System Administrator to verify that the user is allowed access to the VistA M Server account in question and then grant the user appropriate access.

-The user must contact IRM or the System Administrator to verify that the user is allowed access to the VistA M Server account in question and then grant the user appropriate access.
+REF: For a list of other login-related error messages, please refer to the "Symptoms and Possible Solutions" topic in the VistALink System Administration Guide.

-- REF: For a list of other login-related error messages, please refer to the "Symptoms and Possible Solutions" topic in the VistALink System Administration Guide. - REF: For more information on the Kernel signon process and related error messages, please refer to the "Signon/Security" section in the Kernel Systems Management Guide.
+REF: For more information on the Kernel signon process and related error messages, please refer to the "Signon/Security" section in the Kernel Systems Management Guide.